Welcome to Our Garden

 You’ll notice there is a 4″ PVC pipe sticking up out of each bed.
 That’s not for watering.
 It’s for compost and worms.

 Compost is the single best thing you can put in your garden, but it making it is time consuming.
 Another great addition to any garden is worms.
 They help aerate the soil and their castings (poop) make great fertilizer.
 We’ve utilized worm towers in each bed to enjoy the best of both compost and worms.
 Food scraps are placed directly into the tubes and the resident worms do the rest.
 Shades of Green sells composting worms in the spring and we typically sell out quickly.
 Another great local source for composting worms is Texas Worm Ranch.
+You can also buy worms online from Uncle Jim’s Worm Farm.

 The short video below shows what happens inside the worm tower.